Students often don’t get the mental health services they need because they don’t know where to start. You can start right here on campus.

 Are you or someone you know considering suicide?
 Contact the services below.

-Care-Line and Suicide Prevention Lifeline
+Pathways of Central Ohio and Suicide Prevention Lifeline

 Veterans?
 Help is available, just for you.